maijake/devcc/1-architecture/README.md

 We use
 [Continuous Delivery](http://www.slideshare.net/jezhumble/continuous-delivery-5359386)
-as reference architecture. *Continuous Delivery* is described in more details in a [book](http://www.amazon.com/gp/product/0321601912) by [http://www.thoughtworks.com ](http://www.thoughtworks.com/continuous-delivery).
+as a reference architecture. *Continuous Delivery* is described in more details in a [book](http://www.amazon.com/gp/product/0321601912) by
+[http://www.thoughtworks.com ](http://www.thoughtworks.com/continuous-delivery).

 ![Continuous Delivery Process](http://www.getchef.com/images/chart-continuous-delivery.png)

 *Continuous Delivery* can be characterized

- * It uses automated tests, continuous integration, small build, smoke tests to get fast feedback on failures, and short cycle times trough *Deployment Pipeline*
+ * It uses automated tests, continuous integration, small builds, smoke tests, etc.
+   * to get fast feedback on failures,
+   * and achieve short cycle times trough *Deployment Pipeline*
- * In addition to automated step, *Continuous Delivery* uses manual steps, when automation is not possible (e.g. *User Acceptance Testing*)
+ * In addition to automated steps, *Continuous Delivery* uses manual steps, when automation is not possible (e.g. *User Acceptance Testing*)
  * Each commit to version control system is a *Potentially Deliverable Product*
+ * Each step executed in *Deployment Pipeline* increases the quality of the product, and the confidence that the product version could be deployed in real production.
  * Once an artifact gets build/generated (e.g. compiled code,
-   binaries, reports, metadata) it is stored in an artifact repository (as opposed to keeping the in version control system), allowing steps in pipeline to have 100% certainty that they are using unmodified artifact
+   binaries, reports, metadata), it is stored in an artifact repository (as opposed to keeping the in version control system), allowing subsequent steps in pipeline to have 100% certainty that they are using unmodified artifact
- * Each step executed in the *Deployment Pipeline* increases the quality of the product, and the confidence that the product version could be deployed in real production.
  * All environments resemble production as much as possible, further down to the pipeline environments are even more production like.
  * Recommends commits to